ryanczm/Analytic-Musings/_posts/2023-03-22-nasdaq-pairs-trade.md

 <!-- As seen by the example of letters in the winning word of the Scripps spelling bee being related to the number of people killed by venomous spiders.  -->

 I can understand why the Kalman-filter/ADF/cointegration approach is a running meme in QuantTwit.
-While being unawware of it at the time of starting the project, you learn from your mistakes.
+While being unaware of it at the time of starting the project, you learn from your mistakes.

 From a data science/analytics perspective, being aware of statistical biases/fallacies is an extremely important skill to have.